|

 (parmDecimalPlacesAfterComma

-> 0) intFinalLength = parmDecimalPlacesAfterComma + 1;
+> 0) intFinalLength = parmDecimalPlacesAfterComma + 1;/* If

 the Decimal Places before the comma are given, adde them to the final

-length. */
+length. */ if

 (parmDecimalPlacesBeforeComma

-> 0) intFinalLength+= parmDecimalPlacesBeforeComma;
+> 0) intFinalLength+= parmDecimalPlacesBeforeComma;/* Add

 spaces at the beginning until the final length is reached.